Rithari/OnePlusBot/Documentation.md

 ### Profanity checker

 Checks profane words based on regex present in a database and post a message in a #modqueue channel when use has been detected.\
 This message contains the username, discrim and user ID of user that triggered the filter as well as message content and a jump link to it.
+It will also tell which type of profanity was detected (they're defined by a label in database).

 Positive and negative triggers are tracked: when an item goes in #modqueue channel, the first person that click on "yes" or "no" reaction will tell that trigger was correct or a false positive.

-It is possible to know the number of false positive and correct profanities by using command `;profanities @Username#1234` (also works with [user IDs](https://dis.gd/userid)
+It is possible to know the number of false positive and correct profanities by using command `;profanities @Username#1234` (also works with [user IDs](https://dis.gd/userid) (restricted to users with **Staff** role).

 ### Illegal character checker